-It is much easier to grow a garden normally, keep in good condition and generally take some care of it.
+It is much easier to grow a garden normally, keep it in good condition and generally take some care of it.
 It’s way harder to take care of a dry garden.
-The preparation is most important and if you don’t do it correctly then you might not even get anything to grow.
+Preparation is most important and if you don’t do it correctly then you might not even get anything to grow.

 The one big plus to this method of growing plants is because when there is a drought most gardens won’t survive it.
 However, a dry farming garden can and will do better in times when water is scarce.

 It’s a real challenge for a gardener to try his green thumb at this type of farming.
 Yet it’s going to be a great learning experience for any gardener doing this for the first time.